How legal tide turned on same-sex marriage in the US

 How many US states allow same-sex marriage?

-Such unions have been approved either through legislation, court rulings or voter referendums.
+In many other states, same-sex marriage has been approved either through legislation, court rulings or voter referenda.

 What about states where it is banned?